RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

  source: [wikipedia](https://www.wikipedia.org/)

  1. End user attempts to access protected content from a vendor
-	 2. End user does not have an existing session with the vendor
+     1. End user does not have an existing session with the vendor
-	 3. End user did not come over with a SAML Assertion POST to an AssertionConsumerService URL
+     2. End user did not come over with a SAML Assertion POST to an AssertionConsumerService URL
  2. End user is directed to the RHSSO IDP SingleSignOnService endpoint with a AuthnStatement.
 This is usually base64 encoded and stuck onto a URL as a URI parameter but it could also be POSTed by a javascript form.
-	 3. RHSSO makes sure its a valid vendor and checks signatures
+     1. RHSSO makes sure its a valid vendor and checks signatures
-	 4. End user does not have an existing RHSSO session
+     2. End user does not have an existing RHSSO session
-	 5. End user logs in
+     3. End user logs in
  3. End user is sent to the vendors AssertionConsumerService endpoint with an Assertion that contains several pieces of personal data in its Attributes.
 This is sent by javascript form POSTing of base64 data.
  4. Vendor establishes a session for the end user and sends them back to the RelayState where they started

 Lets build it:

-    ssh root@IP
+    ssh root@rhsso-GUID.rhpds.opentlc.com
     cd /root/pods/saml/
     oc login -u developer
     oc project demo